An effective Chebotarev density theorem for families of number fields, with an application to $\ell$-torsion in class groups: Counting families of fields

 To show that $\Dbf_4(A_4,\varpi)$ holds with $\varpi=0.2784...$, we will apply Baily's connection \cite{Bai80} of $A_4$ fields to certain quadratic ray class characters of cyclic cubic fields, in combination with the bound on the $2$-torsion in class groups of cubic fields due to Bhargava, Shankar, Taniguchi, Thorne, Tsimerman, and Zhao \cite{BSTTTZ17}.
+We thank Manjul Bhargava for suggesting this approach.

 Let $K_4$ be a quartic $A_4$-field of discriminant $D$.
-Let $K_3$ be the cubic resolvent field of $K_4$, i.e. the fixed field of the subgroup of $A_4$ generated by $\{ (1 \; 2)(3 \; 4), (2 \; 3)(1 \;4)\}$, and note that $K_3$ is cyclic.
-It is easy to check (e.g. via Lemma \ref{lemma_power_p}) that tame rational primes with inertia type in the conjugacy class of $(1 \; 2)(3 \; 4)$ appear squared in the discriminant of $K_4$ and do not appear in the discriminant of $K_3$.
+Let $K_3$ be the fixed field of the subgroup of $A_4$ generated by $\{ (1 \; 2)(3 \; 4), (2 \; 3)(1 \;4)\}$, and note that $K_3$ is cyclic cubic.
+We can check using Lemma~\ref{lemma_power_p} that tame rational primes with inertia type in the conjugacy class of $(1 \; 2)(3 \; 4)$ appear squared in the discriminant of $K_4$ and do not appear in the discriminant of $K_3$.
 Similarly, tame rational primes with inertia type in the conjugacy class of $(1 \; 2 \; 3)$ appear squared in the discriminants of both $K_4$ and $K_3$.
-(Also, the only possible wildly ramified rational primes are 2 and 3.)
 So $\Disc K_3 \mid 2^a3^b \Disc K_4$, for some absolute positive integers $a,b$.

 Let $K_6$ be one of the (conjugate) sextic subfields of the Galois closure of $K_4$.
 Note that $K_4$ and $K_6$ have the same Galois closure, and so to count $K_4$ we may equivalently (up to a fixed constant) count the associated $K_6$.
 By \cite[Lemmas 13 and 15]{Bai80} we have that $K_6=K_3(b^{1/2})$, where $b\in \O_{K_3}\setminus \{\Z \cup \O_{K_3}^2\}$ and $N_{K_3/\Q}(b)$ is a square rational integer.
 We have that $N_{K_3/\Q}(\Disc(K_6/K_3))=\Disc K_4/\Disc K_3$ (see \cite[Lemma 11]{Bai80}).